-If you are looking for an aesthetically pleasing mulch option for the garden spaces on your property that are visible to your guests or have an impact on your home’s overall curb appeal, wood chips are a great solution.
-There are many commercial options available at your local garden center or home improvement store with wood mulch.
-However, these are often overly processed.
+If you are looking for aesthetically pleasing mulch for garden spaces, wood chips are a great solution.
+There are many options available at your local garden center or home improvement store, but these are often overly processed.

-If you prefer a more natural approach, you can instead create your homemade wood-based mulch.
-It is easy to do and offers you a great opportunity to use up some of the yard waste you may have from maintaining your property.
-Plus, it’s also a great excuse to pick up the woodchipper that you have been eyeing.
+If you prefer a more natural approach, you can create your homemade wood-based mulch.
+It is easy to do and offers an opportunity to use up some of the yard waste you may have from maintaining your property.

 Despite the name, there is more to a wood chip mulch or wood-based mulch than just the woodchips themselves.
-For best results, you want to create a mixture of leaves, bark chips or shredded bark, and wood chips from different species of trees.
-By including different species, you can make the nutritional benefits of your mulch last longer as each species will decompose at its rate.
+For best results, create a mixture of leaves, bark chips or shredded bark, and wood chips from different species of trees.
+By including various species, you can make the nutritional benefits of your mulch last longer, as each variety will decompose at its rate.
 It will help you to grow stronger, healthier plants in the resulting soil.

-For best results when using leaf mulch, don’t just rake up the leaves from your yard and drop them on your garden in a pile.
-Instead, gardening experts recommend using shredded leaves to help speed up the rate of decomposition.
-Rake your leaves up into a pile and then run over it with a lawnmower a few times, shredding the leaves into small pieces.
+For best results when using leaf mulch, don’t just rake up the leaves from your yard and drop them in your garden in a pile.
+Instead, use shredded leaves to help speed up the rate of decomposition.
+Rake your leaves up into a pile, and run over it with a lawnmower a few times, shredding the leaves into small pieces.
 Take your shredded leaves and place them in and around your perennials, creating a 3-to-6-inch protective layer.
 Any additional leaves can be tossed in your compost pit to make high-quality leaf compost for next year’s gardening season.

 Compost as Winter Mulch

-Those who have already committed to composting in their own home will be happy to hear that compost can be used for more than just improving soil quality during the planting process in the spring.
-By using your compost as a mulch option, you can insulate your plants from the winter temperatures, reduce the evaporation from the soil, maintaining a healthy level of moisture, and continue to improve upon the available nutrients as your compost continues to break down.
+Those who have already committed to composting in their own home will be happy to hear that they can use it for more than just improving soil quality during the planting process in the spring.
+By adding your compost as a mulch, you can insulate your plants from the winter temperatures, reduce the evaporation from the soil, maintain a healthy level of moisture, and continue to improve upon the available nutrients as your compost continues to break down.

-To create your compost, you will need a mixing container of some form.
+To create your compost, you will need a mixing container.
 It should be large enough to contain your compost pile and be able to rotate and mix it.
 There are commercially constructed compost bins available, or you can create a square with freestanding walls in your backyard close to your garden space.

 Hay or Straw Mulch

 If you live on a farm or have connections with a local farmer, hay and straw are great choices for cheap winter mulch.
-These organic materials compost very slowly, meaning that you can apply your mulch to cover crops effectively at the start of the season, and it will remain, protecting your plants and their root systems until the following season.
+These organic materials compost very slowly, meaning you can apply them to cover crops effectively at the start of the season, protecting your plants and their root systems until the following season.
 A blanket of mulch made from hay or straw will work to insulate the soil and maintain warmer soil temperatures even when faced with snow cover, making it an excellent option for winter mulching.

-Unfortunately, this mulch has two major drawbacks to consider.
-First, the lightweight of hay and stray means that it can easily be blown away across your yard by the wind.
+Unfortunately, this mulch has two drawbacks to consider.
+First, since they’re very lightweight, they can easily be blown away across your yard by the wind.
 It could create a mess in your yard or even annoy the neighbors if it isn’t addressed quickly.
 Additionally, straw and hay have been known to attract rodents as it offers a warm, comfortable place for them to hide.
-If you live in an area where rodents may be a problem, this wouldn’t be recommended.
+If you live in an area where rodents may be a problem, this solution is not recommended.

 Shredded Paper Mulch

-While the paper isn’t going to add nutrients to the soil in the way that many of the other options on this list will, it’s a great option for insulating and protecting the area.
-It is a good opportunity to recycle paper that otherwise would positively go to the landfill.
+While the paper isn’t going to add nutrients to the soil in the way that many of the other options on this list will, it’s a good alternative for insulating and protecting the area.
+It is also a perfect opportunity to recycle paper that otherwise would positively go to the landfill.

-To create this mulch option, you need to start by shredding any paper that you plan on using.
-It can be done using an electronic shredder or simply cutting the paper into thin strips by hand.
-To add some nutritional value to your mulch, mix in some organic materials such as leaves or compost.
+To create this mulch option, start by shredding the paper.
+You can do this by using an electronic shredder or simply cutting the paper into thin strips by hand.
+To add nutritional value to your mulch, mix some organic materials such as leaves or compost.

 Cardboard Sheet Mulching